Managing Switches and Interfaces

 controller-1(config) switch DMF-FILTER-SWITCH-1

-controller-1(config-switch) <Tab
+controller-1(config-switch) <Tab>

-admin lag-interface sflow switch-
+admin lag-interface sflow switch-group

 banner logging show